CatalinUrsu/Showcase/README.md

 ```

-## UniRx 🚀
+## R3 🚀
-- UniRx provides a set of powerful LINQ-style query operators, which makes it easy to perform complex operations on collections of data or
+- R3 provides a set of powerful LINQ-style query operators, which makes it easy to perform complex operations on collections of data or
   event streams, such as filtering, mapping, and aggregating
 ```csharp
     playerInputHanler.AddComponent<ObservableDragTrigger>()